marksgraham/OCT-Converter/README.md

 Are welcome!
 Here is a [development roadmap](https://github.com/marksgraham/OCT-Converter/issues/86), including some easy first issues.
 Please open a [new issue](https://github.com/marksgraham/OCT-Converter/issues/new) to discuss any potential contributions.

 ## Updates
+9 November 2023
+- Can now save .e2e, .img, .oct, and .OCT files as DICOMs with correct headers.

 22 September 2023
 - DICOM support: can now save .fda/.fds files as DICOMs with correct headers.